PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: Abstract

 \section{Abstract}

-Artificial intelligence (AI) has been introduced in communication networks and services to improve efficiency via self-optimization.
-Cooperative intelligence (CI), also known as collective intelligence and collaborative intelligence, is expected to become an integral element in next-generation networks because it can aggregate the capabilities and intelligence of multiple devices.
-However, privacy issues may intimidate, obstruct, and hinder the deployment of CI in practice because collaboration heavily relies on data and information sharing.
-Additional practical constraints in communication (e.g., limited bandwidth) further limit the performance of CI.
-To overcome these challenges, we propose PP-MARL, an efficient privacy-preserving learning scheme based on multi-agent reinforcement learning (MARL).
-We apply and evaluate our scheme in two communication-related use cases: mobility management in drone-assisted communication and network control with edge intelligence.
-Simulation results reveal that the proposed scheme can achieve efficient and reliable collaboration with 1.1-6 times better privacy protection and lower overheads (e.g., 84-91\% reduction in bandwidth) than state-of-the-art approaches.
+Cooperative intelligence (CI) is expected to become an integral element in next-generation networks because it can aggregate the capabilities and intelligence of multiple devices.
+Multi-agent reinforcement learning (MARL) is a popular approach for achieving CI in communication problems by enabling effective collaboration among agents to address sequential problems.
+However, ensuring privacy protection for MARL is a challenging task because of the presence of heterogeneous agents that learn interdependently via sharing information.
+Implementing privacy protection techniques such as data encryption and federated learning to MARL introduces the notable overheads (e.g., computation and bandwidth).
+To overcome these challenges, we propose PP-MARL, an efficient privacy-preserving learning scheme for MARL.
+PP-MARL leverages homomorphic encryption (HE) and differential privacy (DP) to protect privacy, while introducing split learning to decrease overheads via reducing the volume of shared messages, and then improve efficiency.
+We apply and evaluate PP-MARL in two communication-related use cases.
+Simulation results reveal that PP-MARL can achieve efficient and reliable collaboration with 1.1-6 times better privacy protection and lower overheads (e.g., 84-91\% reduction in bandwidth) than state-of-the-art approaches.